Updated on 27 June 2017.

-The first and most important thing you need to do when your laptop is overheating, is to clean the fan/s that provide/s cooling to the CPU and graphics card.
-Over time they build up layers of dust and dirt that slow them down and block flow of air.
+The first and most important thing you need to do when your laptop is overheating is to clean the fan(s) that provide(s) cooling to the CPU and graphics card.
+Over time, they build up layers of dust and dirt that slow them down and block airflow.
 Consult your laptop’s manual or manufacturer to find out how you can open the laptop to access and clean these parts.

 Before you attempt to do any cleaning, however, follow these steps:

 Carefully clean the fan(s) with a cotton swab dipped in a drop of alcohol.
 Make sure the alcohol has completely evaporated before you reconnect the laptop to the power.
 You can also use a vacuum cleaner to remove the dust and dirt that clocks up the fan(s).
 To prevent damage to the fan, do not let it revolve in the wrong direction.
 If you want to use canned air to clean the fan, arrest the fan by holding it down.